Greek Easter Eggs

 Dyeing red Easter eggs is a symbol of Orthodox Easter and a long-standing tradition.
-Although it is also quite common to dye eggs in other colours, Greek Easter is rarely or almost never celebrated without the red eggs!
+Although it is also quite common to dye eggs in other colors, Greek Easter is rarely or almost never celebrated without red eggs!

 The tradition of cracking red eggs when the clock strikes midnight into Easter Sunday symbolizes new life, much like when a chick cracks its shell and comes to life.
-The egg-cracking game or tsougrisma as it is called in Greece is an integral part of Easter celebrations and the person with the strongest egg is said the have good luck for the whole year!
+The egg-cracking game or "tsougrisma" as it is called in Greece is an integral part of Easter celebrations and the person with the strongest egg is said they will have good luck for the whole year!

 Since Greek Easter eggs are not just for celebration purposes, but are also meant to be eaten, here are 4 simple tips for vibrant and perfectly cooked Easter eggs: